-1. The bank issuing guarantees, generally confine itself to the provision of financial guarantees and exercise due caution with regard to performance guarantee business.
-2. As regards maturity, as a rule, bank shall guarantee shorter maturities and leave longer maturities to be guaranteed by other institutions.
-3. No bank guarantee shall normally have a maturity of more than 10 years.
+1. These guidelines are applicable to All Scheduled Commercial Banks (excluding Payment Banks and RRBs).
+2. The bank issuing guarantees, generally confine itself to the provision of financial guarantees and exercise due caution with regard to performance guarantee business.
+3. As regards maturity, as a rule, bank shall guarantee shorter maturities and leave longer maturities to be guaranteed by other institutions.
+4. No bank guarantee shall normally have a maturity of more than 10 years.
 However, where the bank extends long term loans for periods longer than 10 years for various projects, it can also issue guarantees for periods beyond 10 years.
 While issuing such guarantees, the bank shall take into account the impact of very long duration guarantees on its Asset Liability Management.
-4. Bank shall, in general, refrain from issuing non-fund based facilities to/on behalf of constituents who do not enjoy credit facilities with it.
-However, it can grant non-fund based facilities, including partial credit enhancement, to those customers, who do not avail any fund based facility from any bank in India. , as per its Board approved policy .
+Further, banks may evolve a policy on issuance of guarantees beyond 10 years as considered appropriate with the approval of their Board of Directors.
+5. Bank shall, in general, refrain from issuing non-fund based facilities to/on behalf of constituents who do not enjoy credit facilities with it.
+However, it can grant non-fund based facilities, including partial credit enhancement, to those customers, who do not avail any fund based facility from any bank in India.
+Provision of such facilities shall be in terms of a comprehensive Board approved policy for grant of non-fund based facility to such borrowers.
 The bank shall ensure that the borrower has not availed any fund based facility from any bank operating in India.
-However, at the time of granting non-fund based facilities, the bank shall obtain declaration from the customer about the non- fund based credit facilities already enjoyed by them from other banks.
+However, at the time of granting non-fund based facilities, the bank shall obtain declaration from the customer about the non-fund based credit facilities already enjoyed by them from other banks.
 The bank shall undertake the same level of credit appraisal as has been laid down for fund based facilities.
-The instructions related to KYC / AML / CFT, submission of credit information to Credit Information Companies and other prudential norms applicable to banks, including exposure norms, issued by RBI from time to time, shall be adhered to in respect of all such facilities.
+The instructions related to KYC / AML / CFT, submission of credit information to CICs and other prudential norms applicable to banks, including exposure norms, issued by RBI from time to time, shall be adhered to in respect of all such facilities.
 However, the bank is prohibited from negotiating unrestricted LCs of non-constituents.
 In cases where negotiation of bills drawn under LC is restricted to a particular bank and the beneficiary of the LC is not a constituent of that bank, the bank shall have the option to negotiate such LCs, subject to the condition that the proceeds are remitted to the regular banker of the beneficiary.

-5. The scheduled commercial bank may issue BG /LC to the clients of co- operative banks against counter guarantee of the co-operative bank as permitted hitherto.
+6. A bank may issue BG /LC to the clients of co- operative banks against counter guarantee of the co-operative bank as permitted hitherto.
 In such cases, the bank shall be guided by the provisions of paragraph D of this Annex.
 Further, in such cases, the bank shall satisfy itself that the concerned co-operative banks have sound credit appraisal and monitoring systems as well as robust Know Your Customer (KYC) regime.
 Before issuing BG/LCs to specific constituents of co-operative banks, the bank shall satisfy itself that KYC check has been done properly in these cases.

-6. The guarantee of parent companies, may be obtained by the bank at its discretion, in the case of subsidiaries whose own financial condition is not considered satisfactory.
-However, the bank may not take the decision to lend merely because of the availability of the guarantee issued by the parent company.
-7. The bank shall also ensure compliance with A.P.
+7. The guarantee of parent companies, may be obtained by the bank at its discretion, in the case of subsidiaries whose own financial condition is not considered satisfactory.
+8. The bank shall also ensure compliance with A.P.
 (DIR Series) Circular No. 18 dated October 04, 2024, regarding 'Due diligence in relation to non-resident guarantees availed by persons resident in India'.